 Asymmetry in the global monetary system causes permanent imbalances between countries; we call it global imbalances.
 Countries that own international currencies (we call it centers) inevitably experience large and ongoing trade deficits while user (international currencies) countries experience a surplus.
 Imbalances also occur among countries that use international currencies (we call it peripherals).
 Some countries have large surpluses and the rest are deficits.
 This is caused by the exchange rate system which is inaccurate or does not reflect the actual conditions.
 Global imbalances are accumulative; getting bigger and bigger over time; and there is no way out.

 Global imbalance is fertile ground for the growth of monetary and financial crises that have occurred throughout the world for decades, which until now “there is no cure”.
-The peripheral countries that are deficit are the most vulnerable to crises; the population is 2/3 of all countries in the world.

 9. Monetary crisis